hjoshi95/VitGPT/README.md

 ### Generated Caption: a man sitting at a bar looking at his cell phone
 <img width="600" height="600" alt="Figure_1" src="https://github.com/user-attachments/assets/7dbba049-0820-4ab7-a4e7-a22d60a10df4" />

+## Running
+1. Add an image to the input folder
+2. Change the path in the image_url variable to _input/path_to_your_img.jpeg_
+3. Run python vit_gpt2.py to generate a caption for the input image
+4. Run python vit_visualize.py to visualize the attention weights on the input image

 ## Next - I plan on Fine-Tuning the FlickR dataset using these transformer models